nir0s/ghost/CONTRIBUTING.md

 }
 ```

-For it to be available to the CLI, you should add a mapping to the global STORAGE_MAPPING:
+For it to be available to the CLI, you should add a mapping to the global `STORAGE_MAPPING`:

 ```python
 {